On this page

 Email: [email protected]

-Are you stressed by caring for, or parenting, someone with mental ill health?
+Are you stressed by caring for, or parenting, someone with mental ill health or a learning disability?

 Many of us spend a lot of time brooding about the past, worrying about the future, and being hard on ourselves.
 These habits of mind are difficult to control and often leave us feeling stressed and low.